tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/最佳实践/云端混流_intl_en.md

 LVB provides live stream mix feature, which can synchronously mix multiple streams of input sources into a new stream based on the configured stream mix layout for interactive live streaming.
 In addition, on-cloud stream mix has been connected to TencentCloud API 3.0.
 For more information, please see [CreateCommonMixStream](https://intl.cloud.tencent.com/document/product/267/35997).
 This document uses examples to describe how to implement live stream mix in different scenarios.

 ## Notes
 - Standard transcoding fees will be incurred for the stream mix feature.
+For details, see [pricing for LVB transcoding](https://intl.cloud.tencent.com/document/product/267/39604#n_trans).
 - To use the mixing and cropping feature, the value of cropping parameter cannot exceed the value of input stream parameter.